TheRedNatar/travianmap/README.md

 It uses [inets](https://www.erlang.org/doc/man/inets.html) for fetching the data and [thoas](https://github.com/lpil/thoas) to handle the json format.

+You can find the info of the snapshot [here].(https://github.com/SirWerto/travianmap/blob/master/src/travianmap_mapline.erl#L24)

 I develop TravianMap for using it in my personal [Travian project](https://github.com/SirWerto/Mi-intento-final-de-Travian) but I decided to split it from the main project because some Travianers could need it in the future :).